frenya/vscode-recall/README.md

 # How does it work?

 Write your notes in Markdown and store them in .md files.
-For more information on Markdown, please visit [Markdown Guide](https://www.markdownguide.org/).
 **Recall** will scan your workspace folders, identify possible "flashcards" and test you using spaced repetition.

+Notes:

-Note: To see your note rendered as HTML, simply use the Markdown Preview functionality of VS Code.
+- To see your note rendered as HTML, simply use the Markdown Preview functionality of VS Code.
+- For more information on Markdown, please visit [Markdown Guide](https://www.markdownguide.org/).

 ## How are flashcards identified